xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 ```

 {% include qanda question='What do you observe?' answer='The Gauss-Seidel smoother convergence degrades slightly as the number of MPI ranks is increased.
 The Chebyshev smoother convergence is unaffected by the number of ranks.' %}

-{% include qanda question='Can you explain your observations?' answer='Each MPI rank is running Gauss-Seidel on its part of the matrix, and no rank
+{% include qanda question='Can you explain your observations?' answer='First, when run with more than one MPI rank,
-receives updated solutions from any other rank.
-Thus, the overall convergence is worse than true Gauss-Seidel.
-Chebyshev is relatively unaffected by
+the order in which unknowns are updated is different than in serial.
+Second, the Ifpack2 implementation is additive.
+Each MPI rank is simultaneously running
+Gauss-Seidel on the process-local unknowns, and communication occurs only after all MPI ranks have completed their
+local solves.
+In a true multiplicative implementation, each MPI rank would solve its local unknowns in turn, with communication between
-the number of MPI processes due its use of the SpMV kernel.' %}
+each rank solve.
+Third, Chebyshev is relatively unaffected by the number of MPI processes due its use of the SpMV kernel.' %}

 Choosing a smoother that is computationally inexpensive but with poor convergence properties can result in a large number of solver iterations.
 Choosing a smoother that is computationally expensive but with good convergence properties can result in a small number of solver iterations, but overall long